Our offer is only for you if you are of legal age. Please confirm that you are at least 18 years old to proceed.

 Gas charcoal burner

-- Place the burner on a stable, fireproof surface.
+- Place the burner on a fireproof, stable surface.

-- Set the burner to the highest level.
+- Switch the burner to the highest setting.

 - Turn the charcoal after 5 minutes.

-- After another 3–5 minutes, the charcoal is ready to use.
+- After another 3 to 5 minutes the charcoal is ready.

 - Insert the gas cartridge.

-- Open the gas valve until you hear hissing.
+- Turn on the gas until you hear a hissing sound.

-- Place the charcoal on top and turn it after 5 minutes.
+- Put the charcoal on and turn it after 5 minutes.

 Important notes